North-Wright Airways

 North-Wright Airways or North Wright Air is an airline based in Norman Wells, Northwest Territories, Canada.
-It operates commuter services to several communities in the Northwest Territories, and charter services.
-Its main base is Norman Wells Airport and they operate the Norman Wells Water Aerodrome.
+It operates commuter services to several communities in the Northwest Territories as well as charter services.
+Their main base is Norman Wells Airport and they also operate the Norman Wells Water Aerodrome which is used for floatplane operations.

 History

-The airline was established in 1986 and used to be known since 1979 as Nahanni Air Services and North Wright Air.
+North-Wright Airways was established in 1986 and was previously known, since 1979, as Nahanni Air Services and North Wright Air.

 Destinations

-As of November 2021, North-Wright Airways served the following destinations:
+As of July 2024, North-Wright Airways serves the following destinations: